lesterchan/wp-print/README.md

 * NEW: Use _n() Instead Of __ngettext() And _n_noop() Instead Of __ngettext_noop()
 * FIXED: Uses $_SERVER['PHP_SELF'] With plugin_basename(__FILE__) Instead Of Just $_SERVER['REQUEST_URI']
 * FIXED: Nested ShortCode Issues

-### 2.40
-* NEW: Works For WordPress 2.7 Only
-* NEW: Better Translation Using __ngetext() by Anna Ozeritskaya
-* NEW: Right To Left Language Support by Kambiz R. Khojasteh
-* NEW: Call print_textdomain() In print_init() by Kambiz R. Khojasteh
-* NEW: Replace "text_direction" Option With $text_direction And language_attributes() by Kambiz R. Khojasteh
-* NEW: Added "print-css-rtl.css" by Kambiz R. Khojasteh
-* NEW: Page Title Is Now "Post Title -> Print" Instead Of "Print -> Post Title" by Kambiz R. Khojasteh
-* NEW: Modified "print-css.css" To Hide "comments_controls" Element For Print  by Kambiz R. Khojasteh
-* FIXED: Footnotes Referencing Is Now "link1 <sup>[1]</sup>" Instead Of "[1] link1" by Kambiz R. Khojasteh
-* FIXED: Remove chunk_split() As Browser Will Try To Wrap Word Boundaries Based On Page Width by Kambiz R. Khojasteh
-* FIXED: Remove [print_link] ShortCode In Print Pages

-### 2.31
-* NEW: Works For WordPress 2.6
-* NEW: Added donotprint ShortCode.
-See Usage Tab
-* NEW: WP-Print Will Load print-posts.php And print-comments.php Templates From Your Theme Directory First If The Exist
-* FIXED: Replace &lt;center&gt; With &lt;div style="margin: 0px auto 0px auto;"&gt;

-### 2.30
-* NEW: Works For WordPress 2.5 Only
-* NEW: WP-Print Will Load 'print-css.css' Inside Your Theme Directory If It Exists.
-If Not, It Will Just Load The Default 'print-css.css' By WP-Print
-* NEW: Uses Shortcode API
-* NEW: Added "Right To Left" And "Left To Right Text" Direction Option
-* NEW: Option To Remove Videos From Post
-* NEW: Duplicate Links Now Uses A Single Number And Printed Only Once By Constantinos Neophytou
-* NEW: &lt;IMG&gt; And &lt;A&gt; Tag Now Matches Single Quotes By Constantinos Neophytou
-* NEW: Uses /wp-print/ Folder Instead Of /print/
-* NEW: Uses wp-print.php Instead Of print.php
-* NEW: Changed wp-print.php To print-posts.php
-* NEW: Changed wp-print-comments.php To print-comments.php
-* NEW: Changed wp-print-css.css To print-css.css
-* FIXED: Comment Type Not Translated

-### 2.20
-* NEW: Works For WordPress 2.3 Only
-* NEW: Ability To Embed [print_link] Into Excerpt
-* NEW: wp-print-css.css Now Controls The CSS Styles For The Printer Friendly Page
-* NEW: Disclaimer/Copyright Text Option By Duane Craig
-* NEW: Anchor Link To Comments By Reinventia
-* NEW: Collapsable Comments By Reinventia
-* NEW: Ability To Uninstall WP-Print
-* FIXED: If There Is No Trailing Slash In Your Permalink, WP-Print Will Add It For You

-### 2.11
-* NEW: Putting [print_link] In Your Post/Page Content Will Display A Link To The Printable Post/Page
-* FIXED: Worked With Polyglot Plugin, Fixed By zeridon
-* FIXED: Wrong URL If Front Page Is A Static Page

-### 2.10
-* NEW: Added Fam Fam Fam's Printer Icon
-* NEW: Works For WordPress 2.1 Only
-* NEW: Localize WP-Print
-* NEW: Ability To Configure The Text For Print Links Via 'WP-Admin -> Options -> Print'
-* NEW: The Text For Print Links Can No Longer Be Pass To The Function print_link() or print_link_image()
-* FIXED: MUltiple URL Type Fixed By Virgil
-* FIXED: 'Click Here To Print' Will Be Hidden When Printing By Joe (Ttech)

-### 2.06
-* NEW: Used Default Date/Time Format Under WordPress Options
-* NEW: Added robots: noindex To Printer Friendly Pages
-* NEW: Added rel="nofollow" To All Links Generated By WP-Print
-* FIXED: &lt;abbr&gt; Tag Mixed Up With &lt;a&gt;
-* FIXED: PHP5 Compatibility Issue
-* FIXED: Long URL Will Not Break Into More Than 1 Line

-### 2.05
-* NEW: Added Print Options In WP Administration Panel Under 'Options -> Print'
-* NEW: Print Administration Panel And The Code That WP-Print Generated Is XHTML 1.0 Transitional
-* FIXED: Comment's Content Formatting

-### 2.04
-* NEW: Able To Print Comments Together With Post Using $can_print_comments In wp-print.php
-* NEW: Moved wp-print.php To Plugin Folder
-* FIXED: Removed Link From Post Comment Count And Post Category

-### 2.03
-* NEW: Added Print Image With print_link_image()
-* NEW: Automatically Break To Next Line If Link Contains More Than 100 Chars
-* FIXED: Comment Numbers Showing In Password Protected Post

-### 2.02
-* FIXED: Able To View Password Protected Blog

-### 2.01
-* NEW: Compatible With WordPress 2.0
-* NEW: Automatically Detect Whether You Are Using Nice Permalink
-* NEW: Automated Permalink
-* NEW: Now You Only Need To Insert 1 Line Into Your index.php Of Your Theme
-* NEW: GPL License Added
-* FIXED: Links Not Displaying Properly When Printing More Than 1 Post On A Single Page

-### 2.00a
-* NEW: Permlink For The Page Feature

-### 2.00
-* NEW: Print Out A Summary Of URLS In The Post At The Bottom Of The Page